 By-products can provide many high-quality nutrients that are essential to maintaining the health of cats and dogs.
 For example, liver alone can provide iron, B vitamins (especially B12) and vitamin A. These nutrients support the healthy maintenance of the nervous system, skin, growth, red blood cell formation and vision.
 Algae, on the other hand, is an excellent source of glucosamine, which is key for mobility and joint support in cats and dogs.

-Cats and dogs require a balance of precise nutrients based on specific amounts of proteins, vitamins, minerals and fats, amongst others.
-To ensure cats and dogs are getting a complete diet, tailored to their needs, it’s vital that we focus not on the perception of an ingredient, but instead on the specific nutrients each raw material is able to provide.
+Cats and dogs require a precise balance of nutrients based on specific amounts of proteins, vitamins, minerals and fats, as well as other things.
+To ensure cats and dogs are getting a complete diet that's tailored to their needs, it’s vital that we focus not on the perception of an ingredient, but instead on the specific nutrients each raw material is able to provide.

 Are by-products more sustainable?

-By taking a nutrient-led approach to pet food, we are able to consider all ingredient types and select those which have the least environmental and social impact, without compromising on the nutritional value or digestibility of each diet.
+By taking a nutrient-led approach to pet food, we are able to consider all ingredient types and select those that have the lowest environmental and social impact, without compromising on the nutritional value or digestibility of each diet.

 When compared with other ingredients commonly used in pet food, by-products aren’t only incredibly nutritious, they’re also more sustainable as they do not compete with human food production.
 The use of by-products in pet food is therefore essential for the future sustainability of the pet food industry.
 It not only minimises waste, but also prevents increased pressure on livestock production, which has an impact on the environment and enables us to avoid competition with the human food chain.

-Our focus has always been to provide the best nutritional solutions for pets.
-Our science-driven approach of formulating our diets based on nutrients enables us to do that, and equally, it helps prevent conflict between the human and pet food systems.
+Our focus has always been on providing the best nutritional solutions for pets.
+Our science-driven approach of formulating our diets based on nutrients enables us to do that and, equally, it helps prevent conflict between the human and pet food systems.